tarikyumbul/Image-Colour-Change/README.md

 # Image-Colour-Change

-A simple Python project to change the pixels with the RGB value that is taken as input from the user to another RGB value.
+A simple Python project to change the pixels with a particular colour to another.
+Program takes 3 inputs:
+  -Image destination
+  -RGB value of the colour that will be changed
+  -RGB value of the new colour